-Daksha has a MSc in health psychology, a Doctorate in clinical psychology and am a Chartered Associate Fellow of the British Psychological Society.
-She is a full member of the Health and Care Professional Council (HCPC).
-As an associate clinical tutor on the Royal Holloway clinical Psychology doctoral programme, she supervises and assess the competencies of doctoral trainees.
+Daksha has a MSc in Health Psychology, a Doctorate in Clinical Psychology and is a Chartered Associate Fellow of the British Psychological Society.
+She is also a full member of the Health and Care Professional Council (HCPC) and an Affiliate member of the NAAA (Narcissistic Abuse Awareness Alliance) .
+As an Associate Clinical Tutor on the Royal Holloway Clinical Psychology Doctoral Programme, she supervises and assesses the competencies of doctoral trainees.

 Gursharan is an equally highly skilled warm and empathetic Chartered Clinical Psychologist.
 She works in a collaborative and person-centred way, offering a safe space for clients to explore their difficulties whilst finding hope, feeling empowered and discovering what is meaningful for them.

 She has 15 years’ experience of working in our invaluable NHS, across mental health and social care settings.
 Her clinical training means that she has worked with people across the life span spectrum from children, working age adults, to adults in later life, who experience a range of psychological & physical needs.

 Gursharan currently holds a senior part-time position in the NHS working alongside social care colleagues to help young people and families, those who are often marginalised in society and have experienced significant traumas and complex mental health.
 The other half of her role is devoted to offering a service in private practice, which focuses on helping adolescents and adults.